elninotech/uppload/README.md

 If you need help with using Uppload, check out the [Getting started](https://uppload.js.org/getting-started) guide and the documentation.
 If you found a bug or have a feature request, [open an issue](https://github.com/elninotech/uppload/issues).
 If you want to contribute to Uppload, read our [Contributing](https://github.com/elninotech/uppload/blob/typescript/CONTRIBUTING.md) guide.

-Your organization can also request a custom build of Uppload with specific features, or get professional support.
+Your organization can also request a custom build or get professional support.
 [Request a quote for free →](https://www.elnino.tech/samenwerken)

 ## 👥 Contributors

+Uppload is built by [El Nińo](https://www.elnino.tech), a digital development studio in Enschede, the Netherlands, that builds custom web and mobile apps, webstores, and more, backed by 14+ years of experience.

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+We'd like to thank these wonderful people for contributing ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->